 Sample Calendar

 Below is a tentative itinerary for your program.
 Please note, dates and events below may change without prior notification.
-Contact CEA before purchasing airline tickets.
+Contact CEA CAPA before purchasing airline tickets.

 You will receive a finalized itinerary once you arrive onsite.